Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Fundamental Research Funds for the Central Universities, the National Natural Science Foundation of China (No.11201019), the International Cooperation Project No.2010DFR00700, Fundamental Research of Civil Aircraft No. MJ-F-2012-04, the Beijing Natural Science Foundation (1192012, Z180005) and the Academic Excellence Foundation of BUAA for PhD Students.
+This work was supported in part by the Research and Development Program of China (No.2018AAA0101100), the National Natural Science Foundation of China (No.62050132), and the Beijing Natural Science Foundation (China) (No.1192012, Z180005).